keerthanad29/fake-news-detection/README.md

 - [ ] Add a real-time news URL input for live prediction
 - [ ] Build a web app using Streamlit for interactive use
 - [ ] Expand dataset to include multilingual fake news detection

----

-## 🏛️ About This Project

-This project was developed as part of the **TNSDC Naan Mudhalvan program** under the Generative AI track — a Government of Tamil Nadu initiative to upskill students in emerging technologies.